rjfe23/rjfe23/README.md

 ## Objective

-My journey in IT has sparked a passion for cybersecurity, particularly in GRC and information assurance.
+My IT journey has sparked a passion for cybersecurity, particularly in GRC and information assurance.
 Seeking to excel in an entry- to mid-level ISSO role, leveraging my diverse skill set and proactive approach.

 ## 🪪 Certifications